TOMToolkit/tomtoolkit.github.io/docs/customize_templates.md

 in our project directly.
 For this we will use [Django's static files](https://docs.djangoproject.com/en/2.1/howto/static-files/) capabilities.

-If you ran the tom_setup script, you should have a directly `static` at the top level of your project.
+If you ran the tom_setup script, you should have a directory `static` at the top level of your project.
 Within this folder, make a directory `img`.
 In this folder, place an image you'd like to display on your homepage.
 For example, `mytom.jpg`.